-Trend analysis of deliberate fire setting shows a fluctuation in levels of this activity type over the last five years.
+Deliberate fire setting on average accounts for just over 1 in 4 operational responses and trend analysis indicates fluctuation in levels of this activity type over the last five years.
 Analysis identifies deliberate fire setting is occurring on an ongoing basis, although peak activity has been identified in the same periods each year.